Are Medicare Advantage Plans Private Insurance?

 Private Insurers Offering Medicare Advantage Plans

-Notable private insurers that offer Medicare Advantage Plans include:
+Some notable private insurers that may offer Medicare Advantage Plans include:

 • Aetna